-In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations."
-Statement 141(R) establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any noncontrolling interest in the acquiree and the goodwill acquired.
-Statement 141(R) changes the accounting for acquisition-related restructuring cost accruals, the recognition of changes in the acquirer's income tax valuation allowance, and no longer permits the capitalization of certain acquisition costs.
+In December 2007, the Financial Accounting Standards Board (FASB) issued SFAS No. 141(R), "Business Combinations" ("SFAS No. 141(R)").
+SFAS No. 141(R) establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, contractual contingencies, any noncontrolling interest in the acquiree and the goodwill acquired.
+SFAS No. 141(R) changes the accounting for acquisition-related restructuring cost accruals and the recognition of changes in the acquirer's income tax valuation allowance, and no longer permits the capitalization of certain acquisition costs.
 In addition the Statement establishes disclosure requirements to enable the evaluation of the nature and financial effects of the business combination.
-This Statement is effective beginning January 1, 2009 for the Company.
-Management is currently evaluating the impact that adoption of this new standard will have on Company's financial position, results of operations or cash flows.
+SFAS No. 141(R) is effective prospectively, except for certain retrospective adjustments to deferred tax balances.
+The Company's consolidated financial statements will be impacted by SFAS 141(R) in relation to business combination activities subsequent to January 1, 2009.

-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of Accounting Research Bulletin No. 51."
-Statement 160 establishes accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest, and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
-Statement 160 also establishes disclosure requirements that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
+In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of Accounting Research Bulletin No. 51" ("SFAS No. 160").
+SFAS No. 160 establishes accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest, and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
+SFAS No. 160 also establishes disclosure requirements that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
 This statement is effective beginning January 1, 2009 for the Company.
-Management is currently evaluating the impact that adoption of this new standard will have on Company's financial position, results of operations or cash flows.
+Management does not anticipate that adoption of this new standard will have a material effect on the Company's financial position, results of operations, or cash flows.